mondrian-framework/mondrian-framework/README.md

   context: async ({}) => ({}),
 })
 fastifyInstance.listen({ port: 4000 }).then((address) => {
-  console.log(`Server started at address ${address}`) })
+  console.log(`Server started at address ${address}/api/doc`)
+})
 ```

-With REST introspection enabled, you can visit http://localhost:4000/my-module/api/doc to view the Swagger documentation with the OpenAPI v3 specification of our exposed functions.
+With REST introspection enabled, you can visit http://localhost:4000/api/doc to view the Swagger documentation with the OpenAPI v3 specification of our exposed functions.
 Enjoy exploring your newly created API!